 So they leave.

 Those who are most invested in the promise made by your ad, email, or post may be more willing to investigate the landing page for signs that they’re at the right place.
 But most people aren’t going to put in the effort.
-When your promotional assets don’t match your landing pages, it creates confusion, erodes trust in your brand, and ultimately decreases conversions.
+If your promotional assets don’t match your landing page, you’re confusing your leads, eroding trust, and decreasing conversions.